“Lauren, how do I get the most out of my 401k?”

 They are your simplest option and in many cases are often the best option for a starting investor.
 This question is hard to answer because there is such a range of balanced and target date funds, and some are much better than others.

 The general answer, though, is that they are just fine for anyone starting out.
 But as time goes on, you will see that you are better off if you learn about how investing really works and make your investments really work for you.

-NUMBER FIVE: Further resources
+Part 5: Further resources